roberto-pano/330-Projects/module6-group/README.md

 # CSE330
-Roberto Panora - 490453 - roberto.pano
+Roberto Panora roberto-pano

-Fred Hua - 498534 - fredhua233
+Fred Hua fredhua233

-NOTE: Sometimes after long use it may become slow and seemingly not work, just restart node and functionality will continue TAs: Tony Tong and David Buckley said this note was benefitial
+NOTE: Sometimes after long use it may become slow and seemingly not work, just restart node and functionality will continue TAs: Tony Tong and David Buckley said this note was beneficial

 Creative Portion: